Version 3

 A financial contribution of €2,000 is to be made to a local registered philanthropic, cultural, sport, scientific, animal welfare or artistic NGO registered with the Commissioner for Voluntary Organisations, or as otherwise approved by the Agency.

 A processing fee applies when a residence card is issued or renewed.
-The fee is currently that of €137.50 per person for the initial 5 years and €27.50 per year for renewals.
+The fee is currently that of €137.50 per person for the initial 5 years.
+The fee is applicable for every renewal.
+A further fee of €27.50 is applicable for changes in details and address.

 The residence certificate does not expire provided all the Programme obligations are adhered to.
 The residence card is valid for 5 years or until cut-off dates, at ages 14 and 18, following which the beneficiary should reapply for the card renewal with our Agency.